On Hypothesis Transfer Learning of Functional Linear Models: Methodology

-Assuming the index set $\mcS$ is known in Algorithm \ref{algo:A transfer algorithm} can be unrealistic in practice without prior information or investigation.
-Moreover, as some source tasks might have little or even a negative contribution to the target one, it could be practically harmful to directly apply Algorithm \ref{algo:A transfer algorithm} by assuming all sources belong to $\mcS$.
-Thus, the proposed transfer learning algorithm should be robust to these negative transfer source tasks.
-From this perspective, \citet{tian2021transfer} proposed an algorithm to detect those negative transfer source tasks and exclude them from $\mcS$.
-However, their algorithm requires data splitting and lacks the debias step during detection, which will lead to potential problems like selection bias, lower convergence, and including false positive transfer sources. \citet{li2020transfer}, on the other hand, didn't directly estimate $\mcS$, but obtained multiple weak models from all sources and then aggregated them with different weights, which is more robust.
+Assuming the index set $\mcS$ is known in Algorithm~\ref{algo: A transfer algorithm} can be unrealistic in practice without prior information or investigation.
+Moreover, as some source tasks might have little or even a negative contribution to the target one, it could be practically harmful to directly apply Algorithm~\ref{algo: A transfer algorithm} by assuming all sources belong to $\mcS$.
+Inspired by the idea of aggregating multiple estimators in \citet{li2022transfer}, we develop ATL-FLR, which can be directly applied without knowing $\mcS$ while being robust to negative transfer sources.